swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 abstract stream protocol like is that we don't need to complicate our program with superflous coordination APIs.

-Just to drive the point home one more time - *the selector process does not care how the stream events are constructed*.
+Just to drive the point home one more time - *the highlighter process does not care how the stream events are constructed*.
 They could just as easily come from a mouse, a finger on a touch screen, a [Leap Motion](https://www.leapmotion.com/) device, or a Clojure vector